SM 32x350 [2xM8] / N42 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or other advanced devices.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets: